joaniedavis/Physics/README.md

 5. Select both items of JavaFX components to install and click `Next`
 6. Eclipse should restart and be able to run JavaFX

+#### Pi4J
+Pi4J is a library needed to interface with the GPIO pins on the Pi.
+The library can be downloaded [here](http://pi4j.com/download.html) from the Pi4J project.
+The two packages required from the library are `pi4j-core` and `pi4j-extension`.